Nature, waters and sea

 Nature and water are vital to us.
 The way we treat them now affects the condition they will remain in for future generations.

 Diversity is a basic feature of nature.
-One square metre of any area in nature - forested ridges, fens, and even brooks – contain dozens, sometimes even hundreds of plant and animal species.
+One square metre of any area in nature contain dozens, sometimes even hundreds of plant and animal species.

 One of the key environmental issues is how we can protect and manage our waters for future generations.
 It requires a lot of research, action and cooperation.